Seymour Hersh: Syria and chemical attacks

+In the early weeks of the Iraq War in 2003, Hersh traveled to Damascus in Syria and interviewed President Bashar al-Assad, whom he interviewed several more times in following years, the latest in early 2010; he also interviewed Hassan Nasrallah, the leader of Hezbollah.
 In February 2008, an article by Hersh questioned the Israeli and American claims that a Syrian facility bombed by Israel in September 2007 was an under-construction nuclear reactor; a later report by the IAEA in 2011 found it was "very likely" that it was a secret reactor.
-An article by Hersh in April 2009, citing his correspondence with Syrian President Bashar al-Assad, suggested that Syria was eager for a peace deal with Israel over the Golan Heights, as well as negotiations with the West over Iraq, and Syria's support for Hamas and Hezbollah.
-Hersh concluded that the Obama administration had a chance for diplomacy with Syria and perhaps Iran, which he wrote could become an ally in Afghanistan.
-Later that year, Hersh interviewed Assad in Damascus.
+An article by Hersh in April 2009, citing his email correspondence with Assad, suggested that Syria was eager for peace with Israel over the Golan Heights, as well as negotiations with the U.S. over its withdrawal from Iraq and Syria's support for Hamas and Hezbollah.
+Hersh concluded that the Obama administration had a chance for diplomacy with Syria and perhaps Iran.

 On December 8, 2013, an article by Hersh titled "Whose sarin?", published in the London Review of Books (LRB), alleged that the Obama administration had "cherry-picked intelligence" on the August 21, 2013, sarin attack at Ghouta during the Syrian Civil War, which had killed hundreds of civilians, in order to attribute the attack to Assad's government and justify a military strike.
-The article, which had been rejected by The New Yorker and The Washington Post, alleged that a cable sent to the Defense Intelligence Agency in June and other intelligence reports had found that al-Nusra, a branch of al-Qaeda and part of the Syrian opposition, was also capable of producing and deploying sarin.
-Hersh also alleged that a U.S. sensor system's detection of sarin production at a government depot in December 2012 had prompted Obama's public warning that the use of sarin was "totally unacceptable", which was not repeated before the Ghouta attack.
+The article, which had been rejected by The New Yorker and The Washington Post, alleged that U.S. intelligence had found by June 2013 that al-Nusra, a branch of al-Qaeda and part of the Syrian opposition, was also capable of producing and deploying sarin gas.
 The article cited munitions expert Theodore Postol, who judged that the rockets used in the attack were improvised, and that their estimated range of 2 km was inconsistent with a proposed flight path from a Syrian Army base 9 km away.

 In a second article published in the LRB in April 2014, titled "The Red Line and the Rat Line", Hersh alleged that the attack was conducted by al-Nusra with the aid of the Turkish government of Recep Tayyip Erdoğan in a false flag operation aimed at drawing the U.S. into the war against Assad.
 It described an alleged supply chain operation, organized by the CIA and the United Kingdom's MI6 with funding from Saudi Arabia and Qatar, which transported weapons to the Syrian rebels from Libya via southern Turkey between early 2012 and the September 2012 attack on the U.S. consulate and CIA annex at Benghazi.
 Hersh alleged that Turkey's National Intelligence Organization and Gendarmerie had proceeded to instruct al-Nusra on producing and deploying sarin, and that the planned U.S. strike was averted after British intelligence found that samples of sarin from Ghouta did not match batches from Syria's arsenal.